leimber/leimber/readme.md

 # Leire Martin-Berdinos

 Hi!
-Welcome to my new journey as future full stack developer.
+Welcome to my new journey in tech

-My name is Leire and I'n student of the full stack development bootcamp by [4geeksacademy](https://github.com/4GeeksAcademy)